 Identifying asbestos can be difficult because asbestos ceiling products often look similar to ceiling tiles made without asbestos.
 Many ceiling tiles were produced with mineral woods, cellulose and starch and then painted.
 These products often have very similar appearances.

-Due to the large number and variety of different ceiling tiles produced, it simply isn’t possible to provide a comprehensive visual database of asbestos containing materials.
+Due to the large number and variety of different ceiling tiles produced, it simply isn’t possible to provide a comprehensive visual database of ceiling tiles that contain asbestos.
 A visual inspection isn’t enough – only a professional material and atmosphere test should be considered adequate.
 Due to the high chance of contracting asbestosis and/or mesothelioma, it’s always best to play it safe with any construction or building materials you think may contain asbestos.
 Never disturb any ceiling tiles until you have positive proof that they do not contain any asbestos.

 The Health Hazards of Asbestos

 Asbestosis is a chronic non-cancerous lung disease and mesothelioma is a rare form of lung cancer.
 Both conditions are usually caused by breathing in asbestos fibers; both are not curable and usually result in death.
 More than 6,000 people died in the US in 2013 from asbestos related diseases.
 More than half a million people in the US have died from asbestos-related diseases in the past 100 years.
 The World Health Organization estimates that asbestos is the number one cause of job-related cancer.
-Despite this, asbestos is still legal in the United States and is still used in manufacturing thousands of products every year.
+Despite this, asbestos is still legal in the United States and is still used in manufacturing many products each year, including brake pads, gaskets and asbestos diaphragms used in the chlorine industry.

 If you have asbestos ceiling tiles in your home or business, you should definitely not try remove them yourself.
-If you are not sure if there is asbestos in your ceiling tiles, it is best to seal the area off until they have been tested.
+If you are not sure if there is asbestos in your ceiling tiles, it’s best to seal the area off and avoid going into that room until they have been tested.

 If the test shows that there is asbestos present, then you must either: completely seal the entire area off so no one can access it even by accident or have a professional contractor who specializes in handling the material remove it safely.
 Because asbestos fibers can be released into the atmosphere when disturbed, in many cases it is much safer to leave the area undisturbed than to try to remove the asbestos containing material.